omundy/learn-computers/topics-data-basics.md

 <details>
 <summary>Answers</summary>

+1. **Count the bits**
     1. These numbers `01234 56789` are each 8 bits, but so is the space character between them since whitespace (spaces, tabs, returns) also require storage.
-So the total is `88`; Foreign characters like `ü` and `ñ` were not included in the ASCII standard.
-They are covered by Unicode, and each require `16` bits; Most emoji require `32` bits or `4` bytes `😂`
+So the total is `88`.
+    1. Foreign characters like `ü` and `ñ` were not included in the ASCII standard.
+They are covered by Unicode, and each require `16` bits.
+    1. Most emoji require `32` bits or `4` bytes `😂`
-2. Since ASCII can only represent 7 bits, anything over 1 byte will fail if converted to ASCII.
+2. **Convert binary data to text** Since ASCII can only represent 7 bits, anything over 1 byte will fail if converted to ASCII.
 Instead you have to convert to UTF-8 text.
-3. ASCII only required 7 bits for each character `2 * 2 * 2 * 2 * 2 * 2 * 2`, but Unicode just adds a zero at the beginning of the binary sequence since it is 1-4 bytes.
+3. **Compare ASCII to Unicode** ASCII only required 7 bits for each character `2 * 2 * 2 * 2 * 2 * 2 * 2`, but Unicode just adds a zero at the beginning of the binary sequence since it is 1-4 bytes.

 </details>